How often you should change your air filters might depend on the following:

 - Air pollution levels and construction around the home

-For basic 1"–3" air filters, manufacturers typically tell you to replace them every 30–60 days.
-If you deal with from light to moderate allergies, you could get a better air filter or get new ones even more often.
+For basic 1"–3" air filters, manufacturers often tell you to replace them every 30–60 days.
+If you have from light to moderate allergies, you could install a better air filter or replace them even more often.

 Or, if you're in a more rural area or less occupied house (like a vacation home) and there are fewer cars around, every year may be often enough.